abhisheksaraff/yurs-react-task-list/README.md

 # License

 This project is licensed under the MIT License.
-You are free to use, modify, and distribute this software for any purpose, subject to the terms of the license agreement.
+You are free to use, modify, and distribute this software for any purpose, subject to the terms of license agreement.
 See the LICENSE file for details.